 When inspecting the inside of the home for the beginnings of water damage, look for signs like flaking paint or wallpaper, as well as speckled marks on skirting boards.
 Condensation on skylights or windowsills in the mornings can also be a sign there is above-average moisture levels in the house.

-Know where your water main is
+Know your water main's location

 Your water main controls the flow of water to your property.
 In the case of a plumbing emergency, such as a burst pipe, the water main's shut-off valve allows you to turn off the water supply to your entire home to prevent further water damage.